About the artist

 Artist Statement

 My work focuses on things that are strange and unique, a tad dark, full of mysteries that itches at the mind to find out more.
-It's maddening to not find the answers your dying to know.
+It's maddening to not find the answers you're dying to know.
 Curiosity killed the cat, and satisfaction brought the beast back.

 Celebrate duality, dichotomy.
 Enjoy all the wide spectrums of everything and nothing, and all the things in between.